myrrlyn/NMEA_Parser/doc/GPS_Parser.md

 Parses an RMC-type NMEA sentence and stores the payload in the instance fields.

+The RMC structure puts the time first and the date last, with the rest of the payload in between them.
+It is very possible for an RMC sentence to arrive with valid and present time and date fields, but missing the fix-derived fields.
+In these cases, the parser will provide time and date, and then return the no-fix signal to indicate that the date and time fields are correct, and the rest are no longer current and should not be used.

+If this situation occurs after a fix has been found and lost, the last values received will be held until updated.

 #### Data Parsers

 The data-field parsers will fail if their given pointer does not target the `,`